-Every Second Tuesday at 6 p.m. in the Chairman's Office
+Every Other Second Tuesday at 6 p.m. in the Chairman's Office

-Literary and newsworthy fiction and nonfiction.
-The group takes turns picking books and facilitating.
-Co-sponsored with the American Association of University Women.
+Literary and noteworthy fiction and nonfiction.
+The group takes turns picking and facilitating.
+An optional dutch treat chat, chew and brews session follows at a nearby restaurant.
+Co-sponsored by American Association of University Women.

 Contemporary and classic mysteries.
 The group takes turns facilitating.